 The problem is that the first time we called c.value with 1, the Cacher instance saved Some(1) in self.value.
 After that, no matter what we pass in to the value method, it will always return 1.

 Try modifying Cacher to hold a hash map rather than a single value.
 The keys of the hash map will be the arg values that are passed in, and the values of the hash map will be the result of calling the closure on that key.
-Instead of looking at whether self.value directly has a Some or a None value, the value function will look up the arg in the hash map and return the value if it’s present.
+Instead of looking at whether self.value directly has a Some or a None value, the value function will look up the arg in the hash map and return the value, if it’s present.
 If it’s not present, the Cacher will call the closure and save the resulting value in the hash map associated with its arg value.

-Another problem with the current Cacher implementation that restricts its use is that it only accepts closures that take one parameter of type i32 and return an i32.
-We might want to be able to cache the results of closures that take a string slice as an argument and return usize values, for example.
-Try introducing more generic parameters to increase the flexibility of the Cacher functionality.
+Another problem with the current Cacher implementation is that it only accepts closures that take one parameter of type i32 and return an i32.
+We might want to cache the results of closures that take a string slice and return usize values, for example.
+To fix this issue, try introducing more generic parameters to increase the flexibility of the Cacher functionality.

 Closures Can Capture Their Environment

 In the workout generator example, we only used closures as inline anonymous functions.
-Closures have an additional ability we can use that functions don’t have, however: they can capture their environment and access variables from the scope in which they’re defined.
+Closures have an additional ability that functions don’t have, however: they can capture their environment and access variables from the scope in which they’re defined.

 Listing 13-12 has an example of a closure stored in the variable equal_to_x that uses the variable x from the closure’s surrounding environment: